 The Company has entered operating leases primarily for real estate.
 These leases have terms which range from 4 year to 6 years, and often include one or more options to renew.
 These renewal terms can extend the lease term from 1 year to month-to-month and are included in the lease term when it is reasonably certain that the Company will exercise the option.
-These operating leases are included in "Other assets" on the Company's June 30, 2020 Condensed Consolidated Balance Sheets and represent the Company's right to use the underlying asset for the lease term.
-The Company's obligation to make lease payments are included in "Accrued liabilities" and "Other non-current liabilities" on the Company's June 30, 2020 Condensed Consolidated Balance Sheets.
+These operating leases are included in "Other assets" on the Company's September 30, 2020 Condensed Consolidated Balance Sheets and represent the Company's right to use the underlying asset for the lease term.
+The Company's obligation to make lease payments are included in "Accrued liabilities" and "Other non-current liabilities" on the Company's September 30, 2020 Condensed Consolidated Balance Sheets.
 Based on the present value of the lease payments for the remaining lease term of the Company's existing leases, the Company recognized right-of-use assets of approximately \$225,300 and lease liabilities for operating leases of approximately \$246,100 on January 1, 2019.
 Operating lease right-of-use assets and liabilities commencing after January 1, 2019 are recognized at commencement date based on the present value of lease payments over the lease term.
-As of June 30, 2020, and December 31, 2019, total operating lease term.
-As of June 30, 2020, and \$468,000, respectively.
+As of September 30, 2020, and December 31, 2019, total right-of-use assets were \$425,000 and \$437,300, respectively.
+As of September 30, 2020, and December 31, 2019, total operating lease liabilities were \$457,400 and \$468,000, respectively.
 All operating lease expense is recognized on a straight-line basis over the lease term.
-In the three months ended June 30, 2020 and 2019, the Company recognized approximately \$148,000 and \$133,900, respectively, in operating lease costs for right-of-use assets.
+In the three months ended September 30, 2020 and 2019, the Company recognized approximately \$51,900 and \$13,000, respectively, in operating lease costs for right-of-use assets.
+In the nine months ended September 30, 2020 and 2019, the Company recognized approximately \$168,900 and \$183,000, respectively, in operating lease costs for right-of-use assets.